awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClient.md

 ### `provisionProduct(input:completion:)`

 Provisions the specified product.
 A provisioned product is a resourced instance of a product.
 For example, provisioning a product based on a CloudFormation template launches a CloudFormation stack and its underlying resources.
-You can check the status of this request using DescribeRecord.
+You can check the status of this request using \[DescribeRecord\].
 If the request contains a tag key with an empty list of values, there is a tag conflict for that key.
-Do not include conflicted keys as tags, or this causes the error "Parameter validation failed:​ Missing required parameter in Tags\[N\]:​Value".
+Do not include conflicted keys as tags, or this causes the error "Parameter validation failed: Missing required parameter in Tags\[N\]:Value".

 ``` swift
 public func provisionProduct(input: ProvisionProductInput, completion: @escaping (ClientRuntime.SdkResult<ProvisionProductOutputResponse, ProvisionProductOutputError>) -> Void)